This article features contributions from MIND's Chief Data Science Officer Andrew Coulson.

 Based on leveraging the neuroscience of how all humans learn—not just low math performers or ELs—ST Math proves productive for the full range of students.

-All students benefit from challenging visual math puzzles with informative feedback.
-All students can ultimately grow through productive struggle.
+Students benefit from challenging visual math puzzles with informative feedback.
+Students can ultimately grow through productive struggle.
 All students—including the gifted and talented—deserve an equitable opportunity for growth, and that's what ST Math provides.

 About the Author